djones36/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

 The dom is an object based representation of the HTML document source code.
 It has parent and child relationships with the html elements.
+The Dom allows for manipulation of the html by use of javascript.

 2. What is an event?

 3. What is an event listener?